suhasgupta791/W241-red-flagging-fake-news/Results.md

 experiment were from experimenters personal and professional network (who are likely have graduate degress) and from mechanical turk based only in the United States (who have mostly a minimum college education).
+Figure 9 shows similar data regarding education statistics among survey respondents from Amazon’s mechanical turk only.
 Figure 10 shows that the mean score is highest for respondents in the age 0-20 group and there is not a large difference in the other age groups.
 Figure 11 shows that for Mechanical Turk participants, the score is higher for the education category of *some college* while for non Mechanical Turk respondents the highest score was achieved by people with a graduate degree.
 This in line with the distribution of respondents between the two types of survey respondents.

 ![](Results_files/figure-gfm/figure_7_to_10-1.png)<!-- -->![](Results_files/figure-gfm/figure_7_to_10-2.png)<!-- -->![](Results_files/figure-gfm/figure_7_to_10-3.png)<!-- -->![](Results_files/figure-gfm/figure_7_to_10-4.png)<!-- -->![](Results_files/figure-gfm/figure_7_to_10-5.png)<!-- -->